betelgeuse777/cupheadMote/README.md

 if java messaje "No control detected" then repeat step 1

 NOTE:
-WiiMotionPlus INSIDE not working :( sorry
+WiiMotionPlus INSIDE (Nintendo RVL-CNT-01-TR) not working :( sorry